isabella232/sign-integrations.en/help/workday/quick-start.md

     * Once a single person from the role signs, the row step is completed and the document is moved to the next row step.
     * When all rows have been signed, the [!UICONTROL Review Document Step] is complete.

 1. Specify the document to be signed.
-If this is an Offer BP, you can use the document from a Generate Document step.
+If this is an [!UICONTROL Offer BP], you can use the document from a Generate Document step.
 Otherwise, choose an existing document or report.

 1. Repeat step 3 for as many documents as you require.